actions-marketplace-validations/steemfans_post-to-steem-action/README.md

 * 100 means *Power Up 100%*

 ### `dry_run`
-If set true, the action would not submit article to Steem chain.
+If set 1, the action would not submit article to Steem chain.

 ## Outputs